MikSm1th/we_must_tend_our_garden/index.md

 the whole of humanity, we should give up on things at a national or international <br>
 scale.
 Take just a few acres and make those your focus.
 Take a small orchard and <br>
 grow lemons and apricots.
 Take some beds and grow asparagus and carrots.
 Stop <br>
 worrying yourself with humanity if you ever want peace of mind again.
-Who cares <br>
+Live quietly, <br>
-what’s happening in Constantinople or what’s up with the grand Mufti.
-Live quietly <br>
-like the old turk,enjoying the sunshine in the orange bower next to your house.<br>
+enjoying the sunshine in the orange bower next to your house.<br>
 This is Voltaire’s stirring, ever relevant form of horticultural quietism.<br>
 We have been warned – and guided.<br>